AndersDeath/diary2/000-current.md

 # 11 December - Monday - Berlin - 447 day of immigration

 I was working in the office today.
 I spent some time on different tasks.
 In general I was working on really important things.
 I updated Algorithms handbook which I really like.
 The main piece of news today is that I got an invitation to Frontend chapter lead position in movingimage company.
 Honestly I am so tiered that I just didn't feel anything.
 It's weird but true.
 The conditions in their company are much better that in XU.
-I am scheduling another call with them and
+I am scheduling another call with them and I hope to clarify some questions and